rmj3197/SurVigilance/README.md

 ```

 This would instantiate a streamlit dashboard in browser, and you can use the graphical user interface to navigate between the various databases and download data.

-Details on dependencies can be found in the [Installation Guide](getting_started/index.rst).

 ## Authors